Applications open for 2023 & 2024! Apply today

 Spanish lessons

-We strongly recommend that all program participants take advantage of the very affordable language lessons offered exclusively to Intern Abroad HQ participants by our host organization.
-These Spanish lessons can be arranged directly with the local team once registered for the program (ask about online Skype lessons) or at the orientation in-country.
+We strongly recommend that all interns take advantage of the affordable language lessons offered exclusively to Intern Abroad HQ participants by our host organization in Peru.
+These can be arranged directly with the local team once registered for the program (ask about online Skype lessons) or at the orientation in-country.
 Language lessons are tailored to each individual’s current level of Spanish and classes run from Monday through to Friday.

 Weekends and travel